What to Pack for the Ride

 EVERYONE should have these items with them on the bike at all times while pedaling:

 • Inner tubes that fit your bike.
 (If you are renting a bike in Bali, inner tubes will be provided).
 You should have TWO inner tubes with you on the bike at all times, with additional tubes stashed in your main luggage.
 If you are asking your local bike shop for a free cardboard bike box, assistance removing your clip-in pedals, or help determining your frame size, this is a nice time to buy some tubes from them to show your support.
 If you prefer you can buy tubes from our local Bali cycling guides at sane prices.

 If you are riding an unusual size of bicycle wheel, you already know who you are (650, recumbent, folding bike, deep-dish rim that requires extra-long valve stems...)
-If those words make no sense at all that's fine; it means this particular info is not for you.
+If those words make no sense at all to you that's fine; it means this particular info is not for you.

 If you are riding one of those unusual sizes you should REALLY stock up on tubes before you leave home -- we won’t be anywhere near a shop that will have that stuff.
 Yeah, if the flat-tire gods are with you, you won’t use a single extra tube on the entire trip and that’s great -- you can keep them for next time.